mongodb/specifications/source/unified-test-format/unified-test-format.rst

   fields to compare. also remove note about "collecting observed events" after executing operations, since events will already need to be accessible while running operations in order to evaluate some assertions.

+* open question about human-readable binary data for GridFS

+* rename runOn.topology to topologies

+* create section for related SPEC tickets and explain which are addressed by this spec or suitable to be completed after the format is approved (e.g. those that pertain to porting over other spec tests to the new format).

 2020-08-26: